 The figure above (“Les Voyageurs” by Bruno Catalano) confirmed my idea that some mechanism in our human psyche must limit and modify our sensory perceptions so that our body can handle them with straightforward and idiot-proof tools.
 These idiot-proof instruments, like cognition, create a conceptually focused world of classes and types that we call human reality.

 Human “reality” is an obvious forgery, but it is still difficult to see what is wrong.
 Of course, that is because we think our mental abilities are just so superior.
 But are they?

-Our senses can hardly lie, but our minds certainly can.
-Our minds can also be said to modify our perception so that they supplement or broaden observations.
-Our tendency to supplement observations is often defined as the merit of our intelligence.
-Because of our intelligence, we only perceive wholes, changes, and differences, because intelligence does not deal with individual and unique things.
-Instead of individual things, we only see species, classes, types, races, peoples, tribes, trends, lines, formulas, series, patterns, shapes, variations, etc. The intellect does not understand individual things, but places them as “variables” in many different categories.
-Things that have no class, type, etc., are intellectually irrelevant.
+Our senses can hardly lie, but our brains certainly can.
+Our brains can also be said to modify our perception so that they supplement or broaden observations.
+Our tendency to increase perception is often defined as the merit of our intelligence.
+Because intelligence does not deal with individual and unique things, we only perceive wholes, changes, and differences.
+Instead of understanding unique items, we only understand species, classes, types, races, tribes, trends, lines, formulas, series, patterns, shapes, variations, etc. The intellect does not understand individual objects but recognises them as “variables” in many different categories.
+Items that have no class, type, etc., are intellectually irrelevant.

 Similarly, variables are irrelevant without their equations.
 That is not a particularly positive thing.
 This way, life becomes dry and theoretical.
 So how does intelligence operate?

 Understanding is the primary function of the intellect.
 By comparing, our intelligence creates understanding through categories and types and the changes and differences between them.
 What cannot be reached cannot be understood.
 Because we cannot compare individual things, neither can we understand them.
 However, sensing a unique something is the ultimate basis of all meaningfulness.
 We call that an experience.
 Therefore, understanding and experiencing are practically mutually exclusive phenomena.